joshholt/SimpleNodeWiki/README.md

 submit the text on the page by clicking the submit button.

+### Deployment ###

+If you would like to deploy this simple wiki to heroku, everything is setup for you.
+All you need to do is execute the following commands and your wiki will be live.

+		> heroku create --stack=cdear && make deploy
+		> heroku open

 ### Testing ###

 If you care about testing and how things work within this application, then